 Part Three: Prepare and convert to CMYK

-If you identify any out-of-gamut areas, you’ll need to desaturate those colors.
-(I’ve seen photographers optimistically trying to saturate o-o-g colors in the vain hope that it will somehow get better … it doesn’t.
+If you identify any out-of-gamut areas, you’ll need to desaturate those colours.
+(I’ve seen photographers optimistically trying to saturate o-o-g colours in the vain hope that it will somehow get better … it doesn’t.
 If a bucket is full, pouring more water into it won’t help – it’ll just make your floor messier.)

-So use Hue/Saturation as necessary to reduce the gamut of your brightest colors.
+So use Hue/Saturation as necessary to reduce the gamut of your brightest colours.
 As you move the slider, check your Gamut Warning or Info Palette to see when to stop.

 The resultant image will be a duller version of itself, but there won’t be any nasty surprises when you convert.

 After that, it’s straightforward.
 Use "Convert to profile" in the Edit menu to convert your RGB file to newsprint CMYK.

 Send it off, cross your fingers, and remind yourself that nobody else who reads the paper tomorrow will examine the colour in your ad as closely as you.